rebelsky/csc207c/_mps/associative-arrays.md

 > `git diff` compares the current state of the repository (or a file, if you write `git diff file`) to the last commit.
 Along with `git status`, it's an easy way to review your changes.

+**How can I efficiently resize the underlying array when it becomes full?**

+> In general, using `Arrays.copyOf()`.
+In the case of this assignment, I've already provided the code.

+**Could you explain the `pairs[]` array again?
+I was having trouble understanding whether the `[i]` indexes into each slot of the associative array or if there's just two indexes there `[0]`, `[1]` for the key and val of the pair.**

+>  Each element of `pairs` holds two things: the key and the value.

+**If I want to set a new key do I need to check if the array is already full or should I just create a set method that doesn't check for that, but just check if the key already exists?**

+> Both and neither.
+Your `set` method should first check if the key is in the array.
+If so, it can just update.
+If not, you should see if there's room and, if not, expand the array.

+**Can I call the `hasKey` method inside the set `method`?**

+> You can, but I'd recommend against it.
+Both methods should call `find`.

+**What is the difference between `hasKey` and `find`?**

+> `hasKey()` returns a boolean. `find` returns an index.

+**Are there any preconditions that we can assume?
+Or should we test/implement with all cases in mind (like a null index in the middle of the AssociatedArray)?**

+> You can assume no one else will modify the underlying array you're using (yay encapsulation).
+But you can't really make assumptions about parameters.

+**What makes a good test?**

+> A good test exercises some aspect of the program.

+> A better test exercises some aspect of the program that is not exercised by other tests.
+But I don't expect you to look at the other tests.

+> A good edge-case test considers things at the "edge" of what can happen.
+Things like when the array might fill or empty out or when we use null.

+**I’d like to know more about best practices for handling the resizing of the associative array.
+Should I always double the array size, or are there more efficient strategies?**

+> Doubling the size of the underlying array is generally a good practice.
+That way, we don't have to keep making new arrays each time we add a new element.
+If we're doubling the size, we generally won't have more than 50% wasted space.

+**I’m curious about how to handle null keys.**

+> Throw a `NullKeyException`.

+**What kind of error handling would be most appropriate for cases where keys don’t exist in the array**

+> Throw a `KeyNotFoundException` (except in `set`, where not having the key isn't an error).

+**How do you make arrays of arbitrary size in Java?**

+> There was a DynamicArray example in the reading on Generics.
+We've provided most of the code you need.
+You just need to call `expand` when you need more space.

+**How do I access the key and value of a pair in the array?**

+> `pairs[i].key` and `pairs[i].val`.